Democratic Progressive Party: 2000–2008: in minority government

 President Chen's moves sparked a debate within the party between fundamentalists and moderates who were concerned that voters would abandon their party.
 The fundamentalists won out, and as a result the DPP would largely follow Chen's lead.
 The DPP suffered a significant election defeat in nationwide local and county elections in December 2005, while the pan-blue coalition captured 16 of 23 county and city government offices under the leadership of popular Taipei mayor and KMT Party Chairman Ma Ying-jeou.
 Moderates within the party would blame this loss on the party's fundamentalist turn.

 The results led to a shake up of the party leadership.
 Su Tseng-chang resigned as DPP chairman soon after election results were announced.
 Su had pledged to step down if the DPP lost either Taipei County or failed to win 10 of the 23 mayor/magistrate positions.
 Vice President Annette Lu was appointed acting DPP leader.
 Presidential Office Secretary-General Yu Shyi-kun was elected in a three-way race against legislator Chai Trong-rong and Wong Chin-chu with 54.4% of the vote.

 Premier Frank Hsieh, DPP election organizer and former mayor of Kaohsiung twice tendered a verbal resignation immediately following the election, but his resignation was not accepted by President Chen until 17 January 2006 after the DPP chairmanship election had concluded.
 The former DPP Chairman Su Tseng-chang was appointed to replace Hsieh as premier.
 Hsieh and his cabinet resigned en masse on 24 January to make way for Su and his new cabinet.
 President Chen had offered the position of Presidential Office Secretary-General (vacated by Su) to the departing premier, but Hsieh declined and left office criticizing President Chen for his tough line on dealing with China.

 In 2005, following the passage of the Anti-Secession Law, the Chen administration issued a statement asserting the position that Taiwan's future should be decided by the people on Taiwan only.

-Separate identity from China

 On 30 September 2007, the DPP approved a resolution asserting a separate identity from China and called for the enactment of a new constitution for a "normal nation".
 It struck an accommodating tone by advocating general use of "Taiwan" as the country's name without calling for abandonment of the name Republic of China.

 Tsai Ing-wen, the second DPP President (2016–2024) and the leader of the DPP (2008–2022).
 Tsai is the first female leader of the DPP.